 Section 2 of The Queen's Bench Act, 1998 defines family law proceedings as including actions or matters brought pursuant to The International Child Abduction Act, 1996.
 Part 15 of the current Queen's Bench Rules applies.
 Rule 15-70 directs that the general procedure and practice of the court shall be applied with any necessary modification.
 Division 10 of Part 15 deals specifically with proceedings pursuant to the Hague Convention.
 Rule 15-71 states that applications should be commenced by Notice of Application.

 It should be noted that the Convention speaks of securing the "prompt return of children wrongfully removed to or retained in any Contracting State."
 (Article 1) The underlying thrust of the Convention, again, is to have substantive decisions about custody (decision-making responsibilities) and access (parenting time) made in the jurisdiction of the child’s habitual residence.
 The court in the receiving jurisdiction is charged primarily with determining if the child has been taken from or retained outside his/her habitual residence.
 If the court determines that a wrongful taking or retention has occurred, the Convention requires the Court, with limited exceptions, to order the return of the child.
-The scope of enquiry is therefore somewhat narrow.
+The scope of inquiry is therefore somewhat narrow.
 Article 2 of the Convention also directs Contracting States to “use the most expeditious procedures available.”
 In past and current practice, a Petition has not usually been required to initiate proceedings under The International Child Abduction Act, 1996 and is specifically not required pursuant to the new Rules.

 The application should address the following requirements of the Convention:

 - the existence and nature of the applicant’s custodial rights (court ordered or statutory, joint or sole custody).
 Keep in mind that where the applicant is asserting custodial rights based on statute, a copy of the relevant foreign legislation should be included in the application.
 Article 23 of the Convention states that, “No legalization or similar formality may be required in the context of this Convention.”
 In practice it is advisable to have the requesting Central Authority provide a statement of the law rather than just providing the court with a copy of the foreign legislation.